department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/family-members.md

 ### Other programs
 - [The Military Spouse eMentor Program](https://ementorprogram.org/p/milspouse/about) <br> This program connects spouses with career-specific mentors.
-- [The Military Spouse Fellowship Program](http://www.saveandinvest.org/military/military-spouse-fellowship-program) <br> Offers 50 spouses a year (at no cost to themselves) the opportunity to earn the Accredited Financial Counselor® certificate.
+- [The Military Spouse Fellowship Program](http://www.saveandinvest.org/military/military-spouse-fellowship-program) <br> This program offers 50 spouses a year (at no cost to themselves) the opportunity to earn the Accredited Financial Counselor® certificate.
 - [The Tragedy Assistance Program for Survivors](https://www.taps.org/) <br> If you’re a surviving spouse, the Tragedy Assistance Program for Survivors offers seminars, peer mentors, and other forms of support to help you complete your education or find a sustainable career.
 - Spouses can attend Department of Labor Employment Workshops (DOLEW) online through the Transition Assistance Program (TAP) Virtual Curriculum by going to the Department of Labor website, or in person at some military installations.
-These workshops focus on building résumés and cover letters as well as developing networking and interviewing skills. <br>
+These workshops focus on building resumes and cover letters as well as developing networking and interviewing skills. <br>

 [Visit Joint Knowledge Online](https://jkodirect.jten.mil). <br> [Visit the Department of Labor website](https://www.dol.gov/vets/).